catdad/righthand/README.md

 Menu items have the optional `condition` variable, for menu items that are only needed at specific times.
 Three different options are available.
 - A string containing a CSS selector will only show that menu option when right-clicking on a matching element.
 - A function, return `true` or `false`.
 This function gets the right-click event as an argument.
+- Leaving this out causes the item to always show on the menu.

+####Full item object

+	var item = {
+		condition: function(ev){
+			return (ev.target.style.backgroundColor === "yellow") ? true:false;
+		},
+		display: "Change yellow to orange",
+		event: function(ev){
+			//do some things
+			this.target.style.backgroundColor = "orange";
+		}
+	}

+##License

+This project is licensed under the MIT X11 License.
+Please use, adapt, and modify this project to your heart's content.
+Link back to this page wherever you can.